Chart Color Schemes

 Health performance in Kambalda - Coolgardie - Norseman is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Kambalda-Coolgardie-Norseman faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.
-The rate of private health cover is exceptionally high at approximately 59% of the total population (2800 people), compared to 62.3% across the rest of WA.
+Kambalda-Coolgardie-Norseman faces significant health challenges, with common health conditions prevalent across younger and older age cohorts.
+Approximately 59% of the total population (2800 people) have private health cover, compared to 62.3% in the rest of WA.

-Asthma and mental health issues are the most common medical conditions in the area, impacting 8.3% and 8.3% of residents respectively.
-67.6% of residents declare themselves completely clear of medical ailments, compared to 74.9% across the rest of WA.
-The area has 14.0% of residents aged 65 and over (668 people), which is higher than the 9.2% in the rest of WA.
+The most common medical conditions are asthma and mental health issues, affecting 8.3% and 8.3% of residents respectively.
+67.6% of residents claim to be completely clear of medical ailments, compared to 74.9% in the rest of WA.
+14.0% of residents are aged 65 and over (668 people), higher than the 9.2% in the rest of WA.
 This is broadly in line with the general population's health profile.

 Frequently Asked Questions - Health